startupradar/transformers/README.md

 ## Implemented transformers

+### startupradar.transformers.export
+- Creates a human-readable DataFrame for usage in Excel or Google Spreadsheets (through CSV).

 ### startupradar.transformers.core
 Transformers in this module create data from API functionality.
 All transformers in this module require API access.